-In the wake of the coronavirus pandemic, digital transformation efforts have accelerated drastically.
+In the wake of the COVID-19 pandemic, digital transformation efforts have accelerated drastically.
 As a result, there has been a necessary agile transformation as organizations are prioritizing movement to cloud, digitizing manual processes, and enabling a remote workforce.

-Business leaders outside of IT have realized that in order to stay competitive in a constantly changing climate, it is absolutely imperative to support business agility, innovation, and operational efficiency from a technology perspective is imperative.
+Business leaders outside of IT have realized that in order to stay competitive in a constantly changing climate, it is absolutely imperative to support business agility, innovation, and operational efficiency from a technology perspective.

-The role of the IT department has been elevated to a more strategic growth role, but now IT leaders face the brutal dilemma of enabling faster innovation while also mitigating risks and costs.
+The role of the IT department has been elevated to a more strategic growth role.
+Yet now, IT leaders face the issue of enabling faster innovation while also mitigating risks and costs.
 And the organizations doing so with agile citizen development are the ones having the most success.

 Historically, IT did everything from core app development to database design and administration to keeping everyone’s computers up and running.
-But now almost every business function is tied to a program or app—which must scale and evolve as the business changes.
+Yet now, almost every business function is tied to a program or app—which must scale and evolve as the business changes.

 As a result, most IT departments are inundated with endless requests for them to either debug old programs or create apps to address new needs.
 This puts IT in the position of creating solutions for specific processes and workflows that exist outside their scope of expertise—an approach that wastes time, energy, and resources.

-One of the best ways to address an IT department’s backlog of requests is for IT leaders to encourage business leaders to get in the game.
+One of the best ways to address the growing IT backlog is for IT leaders to encourage business users to make the transformation they see as most impactful.

-Citizen development allows non-IT folks to become technological problem solvers.
+Citizen development allows non-IT teams to become technological problem solvers.
 They can create, test, adapt, and deploy cloud-based apps to meet a specific function — all without writing a single line of code.
 Further, citizen development democratizes the development process.
 With the right governance structure in place, IT can lead a partnership with the business that has appropriate guardrails while also encouraging the business to innovate.

 With the critical responsibility of leading digital transformation efforts across the organization, offloading non-priority tasks is a relevant topic for IT.

-This presents an opportunity to shift responsibility away from the IT department and into the hands of workers so that they can create solutions for the processes they are closest to.
+This presents an opportunity to shift responsibility away from the IT department and into the hands of business users so that they can create solutions for the processes they are closest to.

 Citizen development can certainly turn into “shadow IT,” but when done properly with the right governance in place, it elevates IT’s perspective.
 Freed from the demands of request backlogs, IT leaders can focus on what they do best: optimizing the company’s use of technology to stay agile and competitive while also creating controls to protect from internal and worldwide security threats.
 This allows companies to maintain business operations while simultaneously protecting people, data, and customers.